chianw/chianw/README.md

 ### Introduction
-I'm currently working as a cloud solutions architect in Singapore with a focus on networking and security.
+I'm currently working as a cloud solutions architect in Singapore with a focus on core infrastructure.

 ### Topics